 I think this is what most people would expect based on their experience selecting tree entries in root sessions.
 That is, the input module should only deliver events matching the selection criteria and deliver all the events that match the selection criteria.
 If no events match, then the job is empty; if one matches, one event is processed; if 100 events match, 100 events go through the job, etc...

 This changes the meaning from "first event to process", but that's OK IMHO since we already have --nskip to control the first event.

-#3 Updated by Mark Messier about 8 years ago
+#3 Updated by Mark Messier over 8 years ago

 Ack, the dashes all rendered as strikes.
 My examples should be:

 -e (,*,447957) is equivalent to root eventTree>Draw("px","event==447957"); -e (11956,,*) is equivalent to root eventTree>Draw("px","run==11956"); -e (11956,10,*) is equivalent to root eventTree>Draw("px","run==11956&&subrun==10");

 #6 Updated by Gavin Davies over 6 years ago

 It has been agreed internally that this option will become increasingly useful when we are looking at beam spill trigger files that do not increment events 1-by-1.

 Can we understand the difficulty in making this option available?